-- © Common stock.
+- Ocommon stock.
 Between April and June 2002, HCG Holdings LLC acquired an aggregate of 11,281,243 shares of our common stock at a purchase price of \$0.02 per share for an aggregate consideration of approximately \$0.3 million. - 8% preferred stock.
 Between April and June 2002, HCG Holdings LLC acquired an aggregate of 12,500 shares of our 8% preferred stock for an aggregate consideration of \$12.5 million.
 The 8% preferred stock had a stated value of \$1,000 and accrued dividends on a daily basis, compounded annually, at a rate of 8% of the stated value. - 8% promissory notes.
 Between June and September 2002, we also received proceeds of approximately \$10.1 million from the issuance of 8% promissory notes to HCG Holdings LLC.
 Interest on the promissory notes, which was payable annually, accrued at a rate of 8% per year.
 The 8% promissory notes were scheduled to mature five years and six months from the date of issuance, but were mandatorily prepaid upon the consummation of our initial public offering.

 HCG Holdings LLC currently owns approximately 50.5% of our outstanding common stock.
 HCG Holdings LLC is controlled by Lake Capital Partners LP and Lake Capital Management LLC.
-The remaining equity interests in HCG Holdings LLC are held by PPM LP, Old Hickory and seven related Goldman Sachs private equity funds, some of our executive officers and 23 of our other managing directors, three of our board members and 30 other holders.
+The remaining equity interests in HCG Holdings LLC are held by PPM LP, Old Hickory and seven related Goldman Sachs private equity funds, some of our executive officers and 23 of our other managing directors, two of our board members and 32 other holders.
 The executive officers and members of our board holding interests in HCG Holdings LLC are Messrs.
-Broadhurst, Burge, Massaro, McCartney and Yovovich (with respect to his direct interest) who hold 0.09%, 0.09%, 0.17%, 0.09% and 3.0% respectively, of the common interests in HCG Holdings LLC.
-Mr. Yovovich is president and a member of Lake Capital Management LLC and controls Lake Capital Partners LP.
+Broadhurst, Burge, Massaro and McCartney who hold 0.09%, 0.09%, 0.17% and 0.09% respectively, of the common interests in HCG Holdings LLC.
+In addition, Paul Yovovich, who was a member of our board of directors until January 31, 2006, is president and a member of Lake Capital Management LLC and controls Lake Capital Partners LP.
+Mr. Yovovich also directly holds 3.0% of the common interests in HCG Holdings LLC.